Hubbz/token-replacement-ckeditor-plugin/ReadMe.md

 The main reason for the fork is that this plugin is being used within a Drupal module and I needed to change the regex to work with the `tokenStart` string format I wanted to use which is `[personalization:`.

-Aside from that, everything else except for this message has been left as-is.
+Aside from that, everything else except for this message and the language files in `./lang` has been left as-is.

 Overview
 --------